femoyano/AlfaTraining-Project/README.md

 ### General Objectives

-Create a Python program that creates a GUI through which a user can select future projected climate data for a location [or region?] and obtain various statistics and visualizations.
+Create a graphical user interface (GUI) that allows downloading future projected climate data, taking into account a range of choices, including region, time, variable and future scenario.
+Various statistics and visualizations shoudl then be performed on the data.

 ### GUI options and functions

-User can select:
+Data retrieval and loading

+* Open a local .nc file
-* [choose data source.
+* Download data [choose data source.
 Local data files vs online (e.g. based on climate model)]
 * variable: surface temperature, precipitation, max/min temp [, other?]
 * time range [somewhere between present to 2100]
 * statistic to show